-(7) A worker may not receive both wages and temporary total disability benefits without the written consent of the insurer.
-A worker who receives both wages and temporary total disability benefits without written consent of the insurer is guilty of theft and may be prosecuted under 45-6-301."
+(6)(7) A worker may not receive both wages and permanent total disability benefits without the written consent of the insurer.
+A worker who receives both wages and permanent total disability benefits without written consent of the insurer is guilty of theft and may be prosecuted under 45-6-301.